aN OVERVIEW OF CHEMICAL PEELS

-Downtime for a lunchtime peel, or light chemical peel, is minimal.
-Your skin may feel sensitive for a few days following treatment, and you will need to be careful to avoid sun exposure and harsh skincare products, such as astringents or any acidic cleansers.
+Downtime for a light or medium chemical peel, is minimal.
+Your skin may feel sensitive for a few days following treatment, and you will need to be careful to avoid sun exposure and harsh skincare products, such as astringents, retinols, vitamin C or any acidic cleansers.
 With a medium depth peel, you may see more redness and inflammation after treatment.
 However, your routine will not likely be significantly disrupted.

 If you are looking to treat fine lines, skin discoloration, rough skin texture, and scars, a chemical peel can help.
 Prior to your peel, we will assess your skin type and concerns and recommend the right peel for your needs.
-Ideal candidates for a chemical peel are non-smokers in relatively good health.
+Most skin types and tones are candidates for a chemical peel.
 There is no age limit for chemical peels, and are suitable for men and women.